smilies-polito/NSS/README.md

 Primary publication: Gouwens, N.W., Sorensen, S.A., Berg, J. et al. Classification of electrophysiological and morphological neuron types in the mouse visual cortex.
 Nat Neurosci 22, 1182–1195 (2019), https://doi.org/10.1038/s41593-019-0417-0.

-## Reproducing the analysis using the NSS Singularity container
+## Reproducing the analysis running the NSS Singularity container

 To reproduce the analyses from _Martini et al., 2023_, run the `NSS.sif` container with the required commandline arguments: a keyword to indicate the type of analysis (`hardValidation` or `softValidation`), and the EP clustering cardinality (`k=2` or `k=3`).